Chinese firm wins A123 despite U.S. tech transfer fears

 The sale of the lithium-ion battery maker to a U.S. unit of Wanxiang Group was approved by a U.S. government committee on foreign investment, according to a statement from the Chinese company.

-Last month, Wanxiang's U.S. unit agreed to pay $257 million for A123's automotive battery business and related assets in a bankruptcy auction, beating U.S. rival Johnson Controls Inc (JCI.N) of Milwaukee.
+Last month, Wanxiang's U.S. agreed to pay $257 million for A123's automotive battery business and related assets in a bankruptcy auction, beating out U.S. rival Johnson Controls Inc (JCI.N) of Milwaukee.

 But the transaction still needed approval by the Committee on Foreign Investment in the United States, a government body led by the Treasury secretary.
 The CFIUS approved the deal on Monday night, according to Wanxiang.